You’ve probably heard all the fuss about vertical climbers and would like to know which is the most effective.

-We chose these 2 models as they were as close to apples as there was.
+We chose these 2 vertical climber models as they were as close to apples vs. apples as there were.
 The MaxiClimber XL-2000 is the premium version.
-Their other main product being the Classic which is cheap – and that’s the problem.
+Their other main product is the Classic which is cheap – and that’s the problem.

 The other model in the Versaclimber stable, the Sport, has more bells and whistles but a hefty price tag.
 It also has unique features like the option to fix it directly to a wall – ideal for home gym builders.

 Their products are more interactive.
-The Versaclimber has more versatility enabled by the big range of adjustable step height – 1 to 20.
+The Versaclimber has more versatility enabled by the big range of adjustable step heights – 1 to 20.
 It doesn’t have adjustable resistance.

-MaxiClimber XL-2000 is a newcomer to the market initially with a big tv marketing push.
-Still considered not having as great a technological edge as the Versaclimber H/HP, even though it has a hydraulic system of resistance, 12 levels.
+MaxiClimber XL-2000 is a newcomer to the market initially with a big TV marketing push.
+Still considered not to have as great a technological edge as the Versaclimber H/HP, even though it has a hydraulic system of resistance, 12 levels.
 It doesn’t have an adjustable step range.